 Make a Sensory Solution That Works for Your Family

-To make sure you avoid the over-scheduled and rigorous sensory diet that most parents give up on (option 1 above), I’ve got 4 simple, but powerful, steps for you to follow.
-These 4 steps are what we teach in our online class, Sensory Solutions:
+To make sure you avoid the over-scheduled and rigorous sensory diet that most parents give up on (option 1 above), I have 4 simple, but powerful, steps for you to follow.:

 Step 1: Target the Behavior